 Dental Office Administration Careers: Salary, Job Description & Requirements

 Dental office administrators generally perform clerical duties, such as handling phone calls and scheduling appointments, as well as dealing with accounts payable and receivable and insurance claims.
 They work in dental offices but are not involved in treating patients.
+A high school diploma is typically required for entry-level positions.

 Salary Information for Dental Office Administrators